Feel

 - irritability

-Physical symptoms
+Physical symptoms in depression and GAD

-But there are also physical symptoms unique to both conditions.
-In depression, physical symptoms might include:
+In depression, physical symptoms might also include:

 - weight changes, often caused by changes in appetite